 34 – Tick Walt Disney World off the bucket list

-The #1 attraction in Florida and the world’s most popular theme park, Walt Disney World never ceases to amaze.
+The No. 1 attraction in Florida and one of Orlando’s most popular theme parks, Walt Disney World never ceases to amaze.
 Catch a Broadway-quality live show, ride exhilarating roller coasters, meet beloved cartoon characters, and be whimsically entertained from dawn to dusk.

 With options to explore Magic Kingdom, Epcot, Hollywood Studios, Animal Kingdom or the Blizzard Beach Water Park, the hardest decision to make is where to start.

-Choose from single-day entry, multi-day, skip-the-line, or VIP guided access — either way, Disney World promises to be utterly magical.
+Choose from single-day entry, multi-day pass, skip-the-line, or VIP guided access — either way, Disney World promises to be utterly magical.

 Explore all of Walt Disney World Resort’s 4 parks